Trijavico/interpreter/README.md

 # Monkey Language Interpreter

-This project is a Rust implementation of the interpreter for the **MonkeyLang** programming language, originally designed by **Thorsten Ball**.
+This project is a Rust implementation of the interpreter for the **monkelang** programming language, originally designed by **Thorsten Ball**.
 The interpreter includes a command-line interface (CLI) with multiple functionalities.

 ## Language features
 - Variable bindings